 It's a phenomenon that has been sweeping through various forums around the world for a good two weeks.
 Users of an Apple TV 4K model can no longer see TV+ content in Dolby Vision HDR.
 Instead, compatible titles such as See, The Morning Show, etc. are only displayed in the static version - i.e. in HDR10 format.
 Although the content has the appropriate labels, there seems to be a problem.
 Apple has not yet commented on the matter.
 Initially, users assumed it was a short-term disruption - but it appears to be a larger problem, even if reports indicate that not all content is affected.

-Compared to static "HDR10", "Dolby Vision HDR" uses dynamic image metadata that allows Dolby Vision-enabled TVs to adapt the expanded color space and increased contrast range of HDR on a scene-by-scene basis.
-The loss of Dolby Vision HDR support is noticeable when scenes are too dark or contain a strange color tone, for example.
-So far, the cause of the problem also seems to be unknown - as soon as we know more or Apple has made a statement, we will update this article accordingly.
+Compared to static "HDR10," "Dolby Vision HDR" uses dynamic image metadata that allows Dolby Vision-enabled TVs to adjust HDR's expanded color space and increased contrast range on a scene-by-scene basis.
+The loss of Dolby Vision HDR support becomes noticeable when scenes are, for example, too dark or contain a strange color tone.
+So far, the cause of the problem also appears to be unknown – as soon as we know more or Apple issues a statement, we will update this article accordingly.
 (Photo by 4kstocks / Bigstockphoto)

 Countdown 2019: 31 days – 31 offers in the iTunes Store – discounted today: “Mary Poppins Returns”